 This resource page addresses one aspect of development that’s important not to ignore with children with or without disabilities—the development of sexuality.
 There’s so much to know and consider on this subject–what sexuality is, its meaning in adolescent and adult life, and the responsibilities that go along with exploring and experiencing one’s own sexuality.
 Use the links below to find out more about:

-- human sexuality in general
+- the basics of human sexuality

 - how disabilities can affect sexuality

 - materials developed with specific disabilities in mind

 - commercial products